Master-PLC/QDF/README.md

 pip install -r requirements.txt
 ```

-## Whether the code is built upon established repos?
+## Acknowledgements

-We acknowledge that this code is built upon FreDF.
+The implementaiton of this project is built upon some established repos, such as FreDF and Time-o1.